Delphi (software): Sample "Hello World" program

+end.Note that the object construct is still available in Delphi.

 History

 Uses in schools

-Delphi is the medium used to teach programming in South African schools as a subject of information technology (IT).
+In 2016, Delphi was named the language of choice for teaching programming in South African schools as a subject of information technology (IT).

 Roadmaps

-Embarcadero publishes "roadmaps" describing their future development plans.
-The most recent one was published in November 2020.
+Embarcadero used to publish "roadmaps" describing their future development plans.
+The last one was published in November 2020.
 Version 10.5 referred to in the November 2020 roadmap was renamed 11.0.

+Starting with Delphi 11, Embarcadero decided to no longer publish formal roadmaps.
+Instead, possible new features are now presented in a loose order through blog entries and online webinars.
+An important role has Marco Cantú (product manager) with his blog.